niklas-heer/chelper/README.md

 # chelper
 A small caddy helper script.
 WIP.

 It helps you to update caddy with all the plugins you want and need.
-You can save which plugins you want in a config file.
+You can save which plugins are being used in a config file.
+Also it helps you to fix common issues such as file permissions and systemd permissions.

 ## Usage
 ```